andreatitolo/11ty_blog/content/blog/rebuilding-my-academic-website-with-zola/index.md

 toc: true
 ---

 Yep, it's one of those blog posts.
 However, **this is not a guide**, I think it would be beneficial if there were more guides for Zola, but that's a thing for another time.
+The redesigned website is available at the old url: [https://www.andreatitolo.com](https://www.andreatitolo.com).

 **TLDR**
 - I wanted to change my bloated academic website and move away from the hugo/academic/blogdown stack.
 - I chose Zola as my static site generator.
-- The website is now faster, lighter, more sustainable and accessible.
+- [The website](https://www.andreatitolo.com) is now faster, lighter, more sustainable and accessible.

 ## Background